Rosalie Rendu: Daughter of Charity

 Having decided to join the Daughters of Charity, on 25 May 1802, Rendu arrived at the Motherhouse on the Rue du Vieux Colombier in Paris.
-She was nearly 17 years old.
-The reopening of the novitiate (suppressed by the Revolutionaries) took place in December 1800.
+She was nearly 16 years old.
+The reopening of the novitiate (suppressed by the revolutionaries) took place in December 1800.
 On their arrival, the travelers were welcomed by fifty young women in formation.
 Upon entering the community, she was given the name of Rosalie.

-As a young sister, Rendu suffered from a delicate constitution that was weakened by the sustained seclusion required of the novices, and by a lack of physical exercise.
+As a young sister, Rendu had a delicate constitution that was weakened by the sustained seclusion required of the novices, and by a lack of physical exercise.
 On the advice of her physician and that of her godfather, the Abbé Emery, Rendu was sent to house of the Daughters of Charity on Rue des Francs-Bourgeois-Saint-Marcel in the Mouffetard District.
 She remained there 54 years.

 At the time, it was one of the most impoverished districts of the quickly expanding capital, with poverty in all its forms, psychological and spiritual.
 The houses were dilapidated and damp, the streets narrow and squalid, with refuse-filled streams running across them.
 She made her "apprenticeship" accompanying sisters visiting the sick and the poor.
 Between times, she taught catechism and reading to little girls accepted at the free school.
-In 1807, Rendu, surrounded by the Sisters of her Community, made vows for the first time to serve God and the poor.
+In 1807, Rendu, surrounded by the Sisters of her Community, made vows for the first time.